shanezahra99/woven_coding_test_2025/README.md

 * If you land on a property, you must buy it
 * If you land on an owned property, you must pay rent to the owner
 * If the same owner owns all property of the same colour, the rent is doubled
-* Once someone is bankrupt, whoever has the most money remaining is the winner
+* Once someone is bankrupt, whoever has the most money remaining is the winner ** What happens is multiple players have the same most money?
+Assumed: returning multiple winners here. **
 * There are no chance cards, jail or stations
 * The board wraps around (i.e. you get to the last space, the next space is the first space)